cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 })
 ```

-For more information, check out our [official documentation on spies](https://docs.cypress.io/api/commands/spy.html).
+For more information, check out our {% url "official documentation on spies" https://docs.cypress.io/api/commands/spy.html %}.

 ## Stubbing